Diego-Hidalgo/delivery-manager/README.md

 ### 4. Changes

-The new changes can be found in the next link: file with changes.
+The new changes can be found in the next link: [file with changes](https://github.com/Diego-Hidalgo/delivery-manager/blob/create-GUI/docs/changelog.pdf "changelog")

 ### 5. Contributors